journeypiper22/Threat-Hunting-Toolkit-PowerShell-Scripts-for-Azure-AD-Monitoring/README.md

 * Review historical logins for a specific user
 * Determine geographic or behavioral anomalies
-* Optionally revoke active sessions if compromise is suspected
+* Revoke active sessions if compromise is suspected

 ### Features

-* Pulls 5 days of sign-in history for a specified user
+* Retrieves 5 days of sign-in history for a user
-* Converts timestamps to Central Time
+* Converts timestamps to Central Time (CDT)
-* Displays sign-in app, location, device status, and Conditional Access
+* Displays app, IP, device, and CA status
-* Optionally opens data in Out-GridView
+* Optionally opens results in `Out-GridView`
-* Option to revoke active sessions via Microsoft Graph
+* Supports revoking active sessions via Graph API

 ### Parameters